coyainsurance/pre-commit-scalafmt/README.md

 - `-v $version` - forces to use specific (default=`1.4.0`) `scalafmt` version.

-It was successfully both on Linux distributions and MacOS.
+It was successfully tested both on Linux distributions and MacOS.